mhalushka/gtex_contamination_code/README.md

 All_Tissue_Site_Details.combined.reads.gct,
 GTEx_v7_Annotations_SampleAttributesDS.txt

-Note running this code can take a very long time due to DESeq2's VarianceStabilizingTransformation, as a result there is optional code to run the analyses with VST(), but note that these will not yield results accurate to those in the paper which used the full VarianceStabilizingTransformation.
+Note running this code can take a very long time due to DESeq2's VarianceStabilizingTransformation, as a result there is optional code to run the analyses with vst(), but note that these will not yield results accurate to those in the paper which used the full VarianceStabilizingTransformation.

 ### tabula_muris_analysis.rmd